 After the removal of the tumor, several features need to be noted to determine prognosis.
 The tumor size, if more than 1 cm, might predispose the patient to possible microinvasion.

-Treatment of Non-invasive Breast Cancer
+Treatment of Non-Invasive Breast Cancer

 Treatment of non-invasive breast cancer or DCIS involves total mastectomy, breast conservation therapy and/or breast irradiation.

-Total mastectomy with or without axillary lymph node clearance provides effective and curative treatment of DCIS but can be easily judged as an over-treatment for a relatively non-invasive disease.
+Total mastectomy, with or without axillary lymph node clearance, provides effective and curative treatment of DCIS, but can be easily judged as an over-treatment for a relatively non-invasive disease.
 Additionally, up to 15 % of patients with breast cancer are diagnosed in this early stage, and providing a total mastectomy to this large number of patients is indeed challenging.

-Finally, patients who are diagnosed with DCIS by mammography are usually younger than your typical patient with invasive breast cancer and they can prefer a more conservative approach.
+Finally, patients who are diagnosed with DCIS by mammography are usually younger than your typical patient with invasive breast cancer, and they can prefer a more conservative approach.

 Because of these reasons, more research has been done to evaluate the role of either breast conservation therapy or local excision of the tumor alone as possible treatments for DCIS.

 Local excision should be mammographically guided and care should be taken to achieve a safe negative margin of the resection.
 A repeat mammogram after excision should be negative for microcalcifications before initiating radiotherapy.

 Approximately four weeks after the local excision of the non-invasive breast cancer lesion, radiotherapy is usually started.
 Current approaches utilize whole breast irradiation therapy.
 Current protocols for adjuvant radiotherapy do not include lymph node irradiation.

 Local recurrence after local excision alone is estimated to be about 33 % for patients with high-grade DCIS and 2 % for low-grade DCIS.
-This interesting finding can help the patient choose a more appropriate approach such conservative breast therapy instead of local excision alone when they have high-grade DCIS.
+This interesting finding can help the patient choose a more appropriate approach, such as conservative breast therapy instead of local excision alone when they have high-grade DCIS.